djeada/Numpy-Tutorials/notes/3_vector_operations.md

 A vector in $R^n$ is an n-tuple.

-In a `row vector</b>, the elements of the vector are written next to each other, and in a `column vector</b>, the elements of the vector are written on top of each other.
+In a `row vector`, the elements of the vector are written next to each other, and in a `column vector`, the elements of the vector are written on top of each other.

-A column `vector's transpose</b> is a row vector of the same length, and a row vector's transpose is a column vector.
+A column `vector's transpose` is a row vector of the same length, and a row vector's transpose is a column vector.

-The `norm</b> is a way to measure vector's length.
+The `norm` is a way to measure vector's length.
 Depending on the metric used, there are a variety of ways to define the length of a vector .
 The most common is L2 norm, which uses the distance formula.

 $$ ||\vec{v}||_p = \sqrt[p]{\sum_i v_i^p} $$